Michael Cudahy (industrialist): Real estate

 By the late 19th century, Cudahy had become a wealthy man living a comfortable life.
 He took an interest in Mackinac Island, Michigan as a summer home.
 He also owned a home in Hubbard's Annex on the island in the late 19th century, which he later sold to his brother Edward.
 He then went to California in 1897 and traded in real estate to expand his fortune.
 He returned to Mackinac Island in 1904 and bought 150 acre, making him one of the largest landowners on Mackinac Island.
 In 1908, Cudahy sold his share of the Cudahy Meatpacking Company and acquired a 2,800 acre (11 km²) Rancho San Antonio east of Los Angeles, California.
 He subdivided the ranch and sold it as one acre (4,000 m²) lots.
 This area was incorporated in 1960 as the City of Cudahy.

+Stonecliffe

 Cudahy handpicked renowned architect Frederick Wainwright Perkins to fulfill his visions of a West Bluff mansion.
 Perkins also designed the Governors Mansion on the island.
 In 1904, construction was completed on his mansion which he named Stonecliffe which was the largest private home on Mackinac Island.
 It went through a number of owners after Cudahy's death in 1910.
 In 1970, Stonecliffe was purchased by an entrepreneur named George Staffan who converted the mansion and associated buildings into a first class resort hotel called The Inn at Stonecliffe in which capacity it continues to function to this day.